emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 work on the [QUnit Blueprints Quest Issue](https://github.com/emberjs/data/issues/5292).

-#### Deprecations in Ember Data 3.0

-There are no new deprecations in Ember Data 3.0.
+There are no deprecations introduced in Ember Data 3.0.

 For more details on the upcoming changes in Ember Data 3.0, please review the [Ember Data 3.0.0-beta.1 release page](https://github.com/emberjs/data/releases/tag/v3.0.0-beta.1).